 The Benefits of a Wireless Phone System

-This Panasonic phone makes installation so simple without the need to run wires.
-Just plug the base in where you have access to the main phone line.
-All the other handsets have a remote charger base.
-These can be placed anywhere you have an electric outlet.
+This Panasonic phone makes installation so easy without the need to run wires.
+Just plug in the base where you have access to the main phone line.
+All the other handsets have a remote charger base so that you can place them anywhere you have an electric outlet.

 The beauty of Panasonic’s design is that all the handsets work off the central programming stored in the base.
-This is the right way for a cordless phone system to work.
-I have had other brands of cordless phones in the past and I always had to program each handset individually.
+That is the right way for a cordless phone system to work.
+I have had other brands of cordless phones in the past, and I always had to program each handset individually.
 That was a chore, and it’s not necessary with the Panasonic.

 The Panasonic is a DECT 6.0 phone.
 That means it uses a higher frequency.
 So it works well in today's environment without interfering with WiFi.
 The digital signal at that higher frequency also has a better range with less power requirement, so it lengthens the battery life between charges.

 Some people are concerned about getting too much radiation from cell phones and cordless phones.
-The side affects, is any, have never been determined.
+The side effects, if any, have never been determined.
 Nevertheless, home-based cordless phones are definitely safe because they are very low power.
 And the ECO mode of the Panasonic phones reduces the radiation even further.

 Cell phones use a much higher power to access cell sites up to two miles away.